 If you know you’re pregnant, or suspect you might be, it’s important to contact your health care provider to schedule a visit.
 Consider the type of care you’d like to receive during your pregnancy; will you work with an OB/Gyn?
 A midwife?
 Research the options in your area that most align with your needs.
 Depending on your situation and health history, you may go in for a confirmation pregnancy test.
 Your doctor may also perform an ultrasound to give a more accurate due date.

 In many cases, your first prenatal appointment may not take place until 8 weeks gestation.
 Prenatal care truly starts, however, the moment you even consider getting pregnant.
-Preconception health is an understanding of how your body is functioning, medications you’re taking and lifestyle considerations that could have an impact on your pregnancy and the health of your unborn baby.
+Preconception health is an understanding of how your body is functioning, medications you’re taking and lifestyle considerations that could have an impact on your pregnancy and the health of the unborn baby.
 The Office on Women’s Health recommends women give themselves three months to prepare before getting pregnant.
 The five things to prioritize include:

 Taking 400-800 micrograms of folic acid every day for at least 3 months to reduce the risk of birth defects in the brain and spine.
 Research shows that daily folic acid reduces the risk of neural tube defects by 70%.
 Some foods, like cereals and grains, include folic acid but it’s best to get the necessary amount from a supplement.